Last Updated on September 8, 2021 by Rebecca Lake

 Think of it as a starter guide to freelance writing.
-It covers all the basics you need to know to start making money as a freelancer, so head over to my other blog to sign up!
+It covers all the basics you need to know to start making money as a freelancer, so head here to sign up!

 Grammarly is a grammar checking and proofreading tool and it’s a must-have if you want to get paid to write online.